Eli Lilly and Company

 Acquisition in 2019

-Loxo Oncology, Inc. is a biopharmaceutical company focused on developing targeted therapies for patients with genetically defined cancers in the United States.
-Founded in 2013 and headquartered in Stamford, Connecticut, the company is dedicated to rapidly advancing cancer treatments that demonstrate significant clinical potential.
-Its lead product candidate, larotrectinib, is an oral selective inhibitor of tropomyosin receptor kinase (TRK) currently undergoing various clinical trials for multiple tumor types, including lung, head and neck, melanoma, colorectal, sarcoma, and breast cancers.
-In addition to larotrectinib, Loxo Oncology is advancing preclinical programs, including LOXO-195, a candidate addressing resistance mechanisms, as well as inhibitors targeting RET fusion proteins and FGFR isoforms.
-The company collaborates with several partners, including Array BioPharma and Illumina, to enhance its drug discovery and development processes.
-Loxo Oncology aims to leverage insights from diagnostic advancements to identify actionable targets and develop innovative treatments tailored to patients with specific genetic vulnerabilities.
+Loxo Oncology, Inc. is a biopharmaceutical company based in Stamford, Connecticut, focused on developing and commercializing targeted therapies for genetically defined cancers in the United States.
+Founded in 2013, the company aims to bring innovative cancer treatments to the clinic by identifying actionable "driver mutations" in tumors.
+Its lead product candidate, larotrectinib, is an oral selective inhibitor of tropomyosin receptor kinase (TRK) and is undergoing various clinical trials for multiple cancer types, including lung, melanoma, and breast cancer.
+Loxo Oncology is also advancing several preclinical programs, including candidates targeting RET fusion proteins and FGFR isoforms.
+The company has established collaborations with several organizations to enhance its drug discovery efforts and optimize its clinical development strategies.
+As a subsidiary of Eli Lilly and Company, Loxo Oncology is dedicated to creating effective therapies that address specific genetic vulnerabilities in cancer patients.

 Dicerna Pharmaceuticals is a biotechnology company dedicated to the discovery and development of innovative treatments for rare inherited diseases and other conditions affecting the liver.
 Utilizing its proprietary ribonucleic acid interference (RNAi) technology, specifically the GalXC platform, Dicerna focuses on silencing disease-causing genes to develop pharmaceuticals for various therapeutic areas, including liver diseases, cardiovascular diseases, and cancers.
 Key product candidates include nedosiran for primary hyperoxaluria, RG6346 for chronic hepatitis B virus infection, and additional programs targeting undisclosed rare liver diseases.
 The company has established strategic collaborations with several major pharmaceutical firms to enhance its research and development efforts.
 Founded in 2006 and headquartered in Lexington, Massachusetts, Dicerna Pharmaceuticals aims to address significant unmet medical needs through its innovative approaches.

-AurKa Pharma
+Aurka Pharma

 Acquisition in 2018